- National Parks in India

 Inderkilla National Park

-The Indira Gandhi Wildlife Sanctuary and National Park, situated in the Coimbatore district of Tamil Nadu.
-The Park covered an area of 117.10 Sq Km of Wildlife Sanctuary.
+The Indira Gandhi Wildlife Sanctuary and National Park is another beautiful park of Tamil Nadu.
+The Park covers an area of 958 Sq Km

-Earlier it was Anamalai Wildlife Sanctuary, which renamed in 1987 as Indira Gandhi Wildlife Sanctuary.
+Earlier it was Anamalai Wildlife Sanctuary, which renamed in 1987 as Indira Gandhi Wildlife Sanctuary and now it is famous as Anamalai Tiger Reserve

 Best time to visit at the National Park is between December to April.